apache/pulsar/site2/website/blog/2022-04-08-Apache-Pulsar-2-9-2.md

 #### Resolution

-Added a chunked map to support this enhancement.
+Add a chunked message map in `PulsarRecordCursor` to maintain incomplete chunked messages.
+If one chunked message was received completely, it would be offered in the message queue to wait for deserialization.

 ### Support enable or disable schema upload at the broker level.
 [PR-12786](https://github.com/apache/pulsar/pull/12786)

 #### Issue

-Previously, schemas could be automatically uploaded only by changing namespace policies.
+Previously, Pulsar didn't support enabling or disabling schema upload at the broker level.

 #### Resolution